 95983.
 Forestry Offset Reversals.

-For forest sequestration projects, a portion of ARB offset credits issued to the forest offset project will be placed by ARB into the Forest Buffer Account.
+For forest sequestration projects, a portion of ARB offset credits issued to the forest offset project will be placed by CARB into the Forest Buffer Account.

 The amount of ARB offset credits that must be placed in the Forest Buffer Account shall be determined as set forth in the applicable version of the Compliance Offset Protocol in section 95973(a)(2)(C)4.
+Forest offset projects on Alaska Native Corporation lands that are issued ARB Offset Credits are eligible to use the reversal risk rating contribution for forest projects on public or tribal lands.

-ARB offset credits will be transferred to the Forest Buffer Account by ARB at the time of ARB offset credit registration pursuant to section 95982.
+ARB offset credits will be transferred to the Forest Buffer Account by CARB at the time of ARB offset credit registration pursuant to section 95982.

 If a forest offset project is originally submitted through an Offset Project Registry an equal number of registry offset credits must be removed or cancelled by the Offset Project Registry, such that the registry offset credit is no longer available for transaction on the Offset Project Registry system, and issued by ARB for placement in the Forest Buffer Account.